nobiot/org-transclusion/README.md

 ;; ... other configurations ...

 (add-hook 'org-mode-hook (lambda () (load-file "~/local-repos/org-transclusion/org-transclusion.el")))
 ```

 ## Org  Mode links
-To transclude the content via a link, use Org's normal file link immediately followed by keyword `#+transclude:` like this example below.
+To transclude text content via a link, use Org's normal file link immediately following a keyword `#+transclude:` line like this example below.

 ```
 #+transclude: t
 [[file:headline-less.org][Org note without headlines]]
 ```

-Use the value `t` or `nil` for the `#+transclude:` keyword to control whether or not Org-transclusion is to transclude the content via the link in question.
+Use a value `t` or `nil` for the `#+transclude:` keyword to control whether or not Org-transclusion is to transclude the content via the link in question.

 The link must be in the beginning of a line for transclusion.
 If there is any character (even a space for indentation), Org-transclusion skips it.
 This is to avoid transcluding links in the middle of a sentence.

-Org-transclusion also skips tranclusion links within another transclusion in order to avoid multiple recursions.
+Org-transclusion also skips transclusion links within another transclusion in order to avoid multiple recursions.

-Transclusion has been tested to work for the following:
+Transclusion has been tested to work for the following types of links:

 - File link for an entire org file/buffer; e.g. `[[file:~/org/file.org][My Org Notes]]`
 - File link with `::*heading`